unmtransinfo/Badapple2-API/benchmark/README.md

 Memory: 31.033 GB
 ```

-The API was used to processes the 2,474,590 ChEMBL compounds with a single worker (no parallelization).
+The API was used to processes the 2,474,590 ChEMBL compounds on this system.
 The total time to process the compounds was `5h:34m:29s` (see [results/results.txt](results/results.txt)).
 Thus the API processed (approximately) 120 compounds per second on average.